MasterControlInc/hibernate-orm/README.md

 - Put credentials to artifactory that have rights to deploy in the `gradle.properties` file in `core` and `parent`
 - Run `gradle artifactoryPublish` from the `core` and `parent` folders.
 Now you can pull in these dependencies like any other dependency.

+In order to publish a release build of the library make sure the repo-key is set to libs-release-local, otherwise for snapshots set that to libs-snapshot-local and make sure -SNAPSHOT is in the name of the built artifact.

 ##### Please direct any questions to the System Architecture team.